idefix-code/tutorial/Debugging/README.md

 ## Problem 4: a low performance bug.

 Let's move to problem 4, which is again a planet-disk interraction problem.
-This can be compiled and run *on your laptop* or on the LMU cluster, but let's focus for now on the GPU version on the LMU cluster (you can try to do the exercise on your laptop).
+This can be compiled and run *on your laptop* or on the Jureca cluster, but let's focus for now on the GPU version on the Jureca cluster (you can try to do the exercise on your laptop).
 First go to the right directory

 ```shell
 cd idefix-tutorial/Debugging/problem4